 After emptying the cabinet of unwanted items and moving the beverage items, like tea, coffee, and other tools from other cabinets closer to the beverage station, we moved the coffee maker and tea kettle to the beverage area as well.

-This is a close up of the cabinet.
+Below is the after picture of what created inside the cabinet.
 The tea has its own space.
 The coffee has its own space.
 The mugs also have their own space.
-We even had space for the kids’ plastic snack plates, which couldn’t be moved because the children and husband used them often.
+We even had space for the kids' plastic snack plates, which couldn't be moved because the children and husband used them often.